camilabatres/Airport_Analysis/README.md

 * Actual Departure

 ## Reasoning For Our Project:
 As we approach post-pandemic normalcy, we can agree that a vacation (for whatever reason) is long overdue.
+Making up for lost time, especially while traveling, is something truly important to us.
+Working with our large dataset is also allowing us to use what we've learned thoughout our class to practice real world situations.

 ## Data Source: